Patricia Fernández-Kelly

-Patricia Fernández-Kelly is a social anthropologist, academic and researcher.
+Patricia Fernández-Kelly (born in Mexico City on December 7, 1946) is a social anthropologist, academic and researcher.
 She is Professor of Sociology and Research Associate at the Office of Population Research at Princeton University.
 She is also the director of the Princeton Center for Migration and Development, associate director of the Program in American Studies, and Chair of the Board at the Latin American Legal Defense and Education Fund (LALDEF).

 Fernández-Kelly has published over 100 research papers.
 She has conducted research on international development, the global economy, urban ethnography, race, gender, class, and women in the labor force.
 She is the author of For We are Sold, I and My People: Women and Industry in Mexico's Frontier and The Hero's Fight: African Americans in West Baltimore and the Shadow of the State.
-Her monograph on Mexico’s maquiladora program, For We Are Sold, I and My People: Women and Industry in Mexico's Frontier (1983) was featured by Contemporary Sociology as one of twenty-five favorite books in the last decade of the 20th century.
+Her monograph on Mexico's maquiladora program, For We Are Sold, I and My People: Women and Industry in Mexico's Frontier (1983) was featured by Contemporary Sociology as one of twenty-five favorite books in the last decade of the 20th century.

 With filmmaker Lorraine Gray, Fernández-Kelly co-produced the documentary The Global Assembly Line.
 In 2010, along with Paul DiMaggio she co-edited Art in the Lives of Immigrant Communities in the United States.
 Since 2005, she has been a recurrent Chair of the Board of Trustees at the Latin American Legal Defense and Education Fund (LALDEF).
 With Alejandro Portes, she is the co-editor of The End of Compassion: Immigrant Children in the Age of Deportations (2020).

-Early life and education

-Fernández-Kelly was born in Mexico City on December 7, 1946.
+Education and career

 She earned a Ph.D. (equivalency) in Art History in 1974 from Universidad Iberoamericana.
 Subsequently, she joined Rutgers University where she received an M.Phil.
 Degree in Social Anthropology in 1978, and a Ph.D.
 Degree in Social Anthropology in 1981.

-Career

 Fernández-Kelly started her academic career in 1970 as a Professor of Art History at Universidad Iberoamericana and Universidad Nacional Autónoma de México.
 In 1976, she held an appointment as Instructor of Anthropology at Jersey City State College before joining Duke University as a Research Associate and the Ford Foundation as a Research Consultant in 1979.
 Between the years 1981 and 1996, she served as Research Associate at the University of California and Florida International University, and as Research Scientist and Research Associate at The Johns Hopkins University.
 In 1997, she joined Princeton University as a Lecturer, and was promoted to Senior Lecturer in Sociology in 2002, and to Professor of Sociology in 2017.

 Along with academic positions, Fernández-Kelly has also held administrative appointments.
 In 2015, she was appointed as a Director at Center for Migration and Development (CMD), and Acting Director at Program in Latino Studies (LAO).
 In 2020, she served as Faculty Associate for Program in Latin American Studies, and Associate Director for Program in American Studies at Princeton University.
 Between 2016 and 2021 she was part of the PIIRS Migration Lab: People and cultures across Borders.